Azure OpenAI REST API reference

-This article provides details on the REST API endpoints for the Azure OpenAI Service, a service in the Azure Cognitive Services suite.
-The REST APIs are broken up into two categories:
+This article provides details on the inference REST API endpoints for Azure OpenAI.

 Authentication

-The Azure OpenAI service provides two methods for authentication. you can use either API Keys or Azure Active Directory.
+Azure OpenAI provides two methods for authentication. you can use either API Keys or Azure Active Directory.

 API Key authentication: For this type of authentication, all API requests must include the API Key in the